tcheukueppoo/maat/docs/gc.md

   in it's maatine and therefore it'll not be part of the maatine's LSO.

-**Why are you marking any subsequent object directly or indirectly linked to the shared object we don't know shared**
+**Why are you marking any subsequent object directly or indirectly linked to the shared object we don't own shared?**

-Remember that we only marked shared the top-level objects at sharing points, the objects directly/indirectly linked to the shared object which logically should be marked shared where not marked shared and this was a wise move because it actually did avoid pauses.
-We are in the middle of a gc run which means that we'll eventually traverse object which is an opportunity to mark supposed to be shared object shared.
-An this is done in the following scenarios.
+Remember that we only marked "shared" top-level shared objects at sharing points, objects directly/indirectly linked to these top-level object which logically should also be marked shared where not marked shared and this was a wise move because it actually did avoid pauses.
+We are in the middle of a gc run which means that we'll eventually traverse object which is an opportunity to mark supposed to be marked shared object shared and this is done in the following scenarios:

-* Propagating the black mark over shared reachable objects we own is a great opportunity
+* When propagating the black mark over shared reachable objects we own, this is a great opportunity we have here.
-* The shared mark does not only help us in avoiding the lost of references but also in the auto-synchronization of access to shared resources.
-Which is why whenever operations on complex shared object such as arrays, maps return other objects, these objects will be automatically be marked shared because they may be subjected to other concurrent access operations.
+* The shared mark does not only help us in avoiding lost of references when garbage collecting but also helps us in the auto-synchronization of concurrent access to shared resources.
+Which is why whenever operations on complex shared object such as arrays, maps return other objects, these objects will be automatically marked shared because they may be subjected to other concurrent access operations.
-* When processing the share worklist, the share work list of a maatine is processed after its worklist has been process with the aim of marking all object shared and gray and this is done before the sweeping phase because we need to make sure all shared objects end up in the maatine' LSO.
+* When processing a share worklist.
+The share worklist of a maatine is processed after its worklist has been processed, the aim of processing the share worklist is to mark all objects shared and gray and this is done before the sweeping phase because we need to make sure all shared objects end up in the maatine' LSO.

 **What happens when we encounter a shared black object we don't own?**

-A shared black object we don't own is already reachable to the maatine that owns the object and will not appear in the object's LSO which is why we just have to simply ignore it, if the object is linked to any object we own, the gc run from that maatine will make sure to send it to our share work list.
+Whether in the worklist or share worklist, a shared black object we don't own is already reachable to the maatine that owns it and will not appear in the maatine's LSO which is why we just have to simply ignore it, if the shared black object is linked to any object we own, the gc run from that maatine will make sure it sends it to our share worklist.

-**Why sending a shared object we don't own to the worklist of the maatine that owns it?**
+**What happens when we encounter a shared gray object we don't own?**

+Such shared objects have already been encountered in the gc run of a maatine that does not own it and all the things we would've done has already or is currently been done.

 **Why sending a shared gray object to the share worklist of the maatine that owns it?**